aleksawr/simulation_study/README.md

 ------------------------------------------------------------------------

-### What is OLS and why is it relevant here?
+### OLS; why is it relevant?

 -   **Ordinary Least Squares (OLS)** regression is the most common method of linear regression.

--   The model assumes a linear relationship:
+-   It estimates coefficients by minimizing the sum of squared residuals:

     $$Y = \beta_0 + \beta_1X_1 + \beta_2X_2 + \dots + \beta_pX_p + \varepsilon$$